 Asylum Seekers Bursary

-The University of Liverpool are pleased to offer tuition fee and maintenance support for two undergraduate students who have sought asylum in the UK, so they can succeed in higher education.
-The scholarships cover the cost of tuition and provide up to £3,000 per year to support the costs of study e.g. equipment, books and travel.
+The University of Liverpool are pleased to offer tuition fee and maintenance support for up to four undergraduate students who have sought protection in the UK, so they can succeed in higher education.
+The scholarships cover the cost of tuition and provide awards from £3,000* per year to support the costs of study e.g. equipment, books, travel and accommodation.

 To be considered for our Asylum Seekers Bursary you must: